-The most popular is Beauty Pie, and with good reason.
-A subscriber, pays £59 a year for access to what is in effect a “buyers’ club”, selling high quality haircare, makeup, skincare and fragrance made by many of the same formulators and manufacturers as luxury brands, only direct to consumer, at a more affordable “members’ price”.
+The most popular is Beauty Pie and with good reason.
+A subscriber pays £59 a year for access to what is in effect a “buyers’ club”, selling high-quality haircare, makeup, skincare and fragrances made by many of the same formulators and manufacturers as luxury brands, only directly to consumers, at a more affordable “members’ price”.
 Another is Superluminous.

 But the true value correlates directly with a member’s shopping habits – consumers that shop lots for beauty and don’t mind sticking mostly to one brand, love it.

-The most frivolous but value for money subscription comes from Liberty.
-The department store’s Beauty Drop is a fantastic deal for hardcore beauty fans, since subscribers don’t technically spend a penny for membership. the price is a £20 a month subscription into a beauty savings account, and in exchange shoppers enjoy four free Beauty Discovery boxes a year (imagine the sorts of items you find in a luxury beauty advent calendar).
+The most frivolous but value-for-money subscription comes from Liberty.
+The department store’s Beauty Drop is a fantastic deal for hardcore beauty fans since subscribers don’t technically spend a penny for membership. the price is a £20 a month subscription to a beauty savings account, and in exchange, shoppers enjoy four free Beauty Discovery boxes a year (imagine the sorts of items you find in a luxury beauty advent calendar).

 It’s a no-brainer for those who’d already be buying a handful of luxury beauty bits during the year.